mattdepillis/portfolio-site/README.md

 ## Tech Stack

-I use Notion as a content management system (CMS), [react-notion-x](https://github.com/NotionX/react-notion-x) and notion-client + Notion's beta API to fetch and render data from Notion, and Next.js as a React framework for the site.
+I use Notion as a content management system (CMS), <a href='https://github.com/NotionX/react-notion-x' target='_blank'>react-notion-x</a> and notion-client + Notion's beta API to fetch and render data from Notion, and Next.js as a React framework for the site.
 Below I enumerate the rationale behind my decision to use each incorporated technology.

 ### Notion-as-a-CMS